Dharani-kaligi/SQL-INTERVIEW-QUESTIONS/README.md

 27. What are the various types of relationships in SQL?
 28. Difference between Primary Key and Foreign Key?
 29. What is the difference between where and having?
-30. Find the second highest salary of an employee?
+## 30. Find the second highest salary of an employee?
+ SELECT salary, id
+FROM table_name
+ORDER BY salary DESC
+OFFSET 1 ROWS FETCH NEXT 1 ROW ONLY;

-31. Difference between Function and Store procedure ?
+## 32. Difference between Function and Store procedure ?
-32. How would you optimize a slow SQL query?
+## 33. How would you optimize a slow SQL query?
-33. Difference between INNER JOIN and OUTER JOIN?
+34. Difference between INNER JOIN and OUTER JOIN?
-34. How do you handle duplicate rows in a SQL query?
+35. How do you handle duplicate rows in a SQL query?
-35. Write a SQL query to find the top 3 departments with the highest average salary.
+36. Write a SQL query to find the top 3 departments with the highest average salary.
-36. Write a SQL query to find the employees who have the same name and work in the same department.
+37. Write a SQL query to find the employees who have the same name and work in the same department.
-37. Write a SQL query to find the departments with no employees.
+38. Write a SQL query to find the departments with no employees.
-38. How do you use indexing to improve SQL query performance?
+## 39. How do you use indexing to improve SQL query performance?
-39. Write a SQL query to find the employees who have worked for more than 5 years.
+## 40. Write a SQL query to find the employees who have worked for more than 5 years.

+select * from
+[dbo].[employ]
+where datediff(year,hire_date, getdate())>10

-40. What is the difference between SUBQUERY and JOIN?
+41. What is the difference between SUBQUERY and JOIN?
-41. Write a SQL query to find the top 2 products with the highest sales.
+42. Write a SQL query to find the top 2 products with the highest sales.
-42. How do you use stored procedures to improve SQL query performance?
+## 43. How do you use stored procedures to improve SQL query performance?
-43. Write a SQL query to find the customers who have placed an order but have not made a payment.
+## 44. Write a SQL query to find the customers who have placed an order but have not made a payment.
-44. Write a SQL query to find the employees who work in the same department as their manager.
+45. Write a SQL query to find the employees who work in the same department as their manager.
-45. How do you use window functions to solve complex queries?
+## 46. How do you use window functions to solve complex queries?
-46. Write a SQL query to find the top 3 products with the highest average price.
+## 47. Write a SQL query to find the top 3 products with the highest average price.
-47. Write a SQL query to find the employees who have not taken any leave in the last 6 months.
+## 48. Write a SQL query to find the employees who have not taken any leave in the last 6 months.
-48. Write down various types of relationships in SQL?
+## 49. Write down various types of relationships in SQL?
-49. What is the difference between Cluster and Non-Cluster Index?
+## 50. What is the difference between Cluster and Non-Cluster Index?
-50. Why do we use Commit and Rollback commands?
+51. Why do we use Commit and Rollback commands?
-51. What are indexes in SQL?
+52. What are indexes in SQL?
-52. What are aggregate functions?
+53. What are aggregate functions?
 Can you name a few?

+    ## calclulate no of iteams in a string?

+select id, [values],
+case
+    when [values] is null or [values] = '' then 0 else (LEN([values]) - len(replace([values], ',', '')) + 1)
+end as item_count
+from  [dbo].[your_table]

+## query to get to know the 3 consecutive empty seats in movie theatre

+with cte as
+(
+select *
+lag(is_empty, 1)over(order by sear_no) as previous_1,
+lag(is_empty, 2) over(order by seat_no) as previous_2,
+lead(is_empty, 1)over(order by seat_no) as next_1,
+lead(is_empty, 2) over(order by seat_no) as next _2
+from table
+)
+select * from cte
+where (is_empty = 'Y' and previous_1 = 'y' and previous_2 = 'y') or
+      (is_empty = 'Y' and previous_1 = 'y' and next_1 = 'y') or
+	  (is_empty =' Y' and next_1 = 'y' and next_2 = 'y')

+## Self recursive / self join problem

+select * from employees

+SELECT e.e_name as Employee_name, m.e_name as Manager_name
+from employees e
+join employees m
+on e.m_id = m.e_id